Lake Berryessa: Management

 The creation of Monticello Dam and Lake Berryessa were not intended for public and recreational use.
 The lake was initially fenced off but interest from the public increased and many people still managed to access the water in the first two years.
 With no federal or state agencies wanting to manage affairs at the lake, agencies authorized seven concessionaires to provide recreational activities at the lake to the public on federal land in the late 1950s.
-Those 50 year contracts for the concessionaires have come to an end in 2009.
+Those 50 year contracts for the concessionaires came to an end in 2009.
 During the time of the concessionaires, they leased some land to RV homes for long term housing.
 When the contracts ended, all the recreational facilities and mobile homes were forced to move from federal property.
 The new reclamation has yet to seriously start any new development on recreational activities at the lake though a new multi-purpose trail is to be in the future.
 Post-contract, recreation levels and activities at Lake Berryessa have perished from the concessionaire days.
 Estimates from the bureau estimated that visitations at Lake Berryessa dropped to less than half since the termination of all seven resorts.
 The Bureau of Reclamation held an open bid period in 2015 to businesses for developmental opportunities at Lake Berryessa.
 As of early 2016 there were no successful bids for any of the concession areas at Lake Berryessa.

-The management of Zebra and Quagga mussels for Lake Berryessa is managed by the SCWA and its interns.
-The program that has been going on for over 15 years informs, educates, and manages boaters for potential mussels.
-Any boater that has visited a lake known to have either mussel must wait a full thirty day from the day of inspection before entering the water.
-Unfortunately, insufficient funds and resources make it difficult to inspect boaters year round so the program runs for about half to a third of the calendar year only.
+The Zebra and Quagga mussel infestation at Lake Berryessa is managed by the SCWA and its interns.
+The program, which has been operating for over 15 years, is intended to educate boaters about invasive mussels.
+Any boat that has been in waters known to have either mussel must wait thirty days from the day of inspection before re-entering the water.
+Unfortunately, insufficient funds and resources make it difficult to inspect boats year-round.
+The program only operates seasonally.

-In 2007, the SCWA conducted a study on the bottom floors of the lake to determine if the lake has lost some of its capacity due to soil sedimentation as well as map the floor to the most accurate as possible with the newest technologies they had available.
-The study found that Lake Berryessa did not lose any storage capacity.
+In 2007, the SCWA conducted a study of the lake bed to determine if the lake has lost any of its capacity due to sedimentation as well as map the lake bed as accurately as possible with new technology.
+The study found that Lake Berryessa has not lost storage capacity.